argonne-lcf/user-guides/docs/account-project-management/project-management/starting-alcf-award.md

 ## Moving Your Data
 We encourage you to use Globus to move your project data to your ALCF project directory before your allocation begins.
 For details, see Using Globus on Theta.

+## Project Status Reports for INCITE, ALCC, and ADSP
+**Note:** PIs that are awarded a Director's Discretionary will not receive weekly status project reports.

+Shortly after your allocation begins, we will begin sending you a weekly project status report via [support@alcf.anl.gov](mailto:support@alcf.anl.gov) to keep you informed or your award progress.

+Look for an email from us with the subject line: ALCF [ALLOCATION PROGRAM] Project Status Report for [PROJECT SHORT NAME]

+## Reporting Requirements for INCITE, ALCC, and ADSP ##
+**Note:** PIs that are awarded a Director's Discretionary allocations are not required to submit project reports.

+If you receieved INCITE, ALCC, or ADSP allocation award, quarterly reporting is required to keep DOE informed of progress related to your allocation.

+The ALCF will send you a report template at the end of each quarter.
+Please complete the report promptly and submit it via email to [support@alcf.anl.gov](support@alcf.anl.gov).
+For more information see the Quarterly Report webpage.

 ## Policies
 ### Pullback Policy